spacechimplives/zaplog-wordpress-plugin/README.md

 1. Copy the `trunk` directory into your `wp-content/plugins` directory.
 You may wish to rename this to something else.
-2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The Zaplog Collective Journalism plugin.”
 3. Click on *Activate.*

 ### Creating a Symbolic Link

 #### On Linux or OS X

-1. Copy the `WordPress-Plugin-Boilerplate` directory into your `wp-content/plugins` directory.
+1. Copy the `zaplog-wordpress-plugin` directory into your `wp-content/plugins` directory.
 2. Create a symbolic link between the `trunk` directory and the plugin.
-For example: `ln -s plugin-name/trunk /path/to/wordpress/wp-content/plugins/plugin-name`
+For example: `ln -s zaplog-wordpress-plugin/trunk /path/to/wordpress/wp-content/plugins/zaplog-wordpress-plugin`
 3. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
 4. Click on *Activate.*